vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-algorithm.md

       hasWeight: false
     }

-    # Configurations related to Nebula Graph
+    # Configurations related to NebulaGraph
     nebula: {
       # Data source.
-When Nebula Graph is the data source of the graph computing, the configuration of `nebula.read` is valid.
+When NebulaGraph is the data source of the graph computing, the configuration of `nebula.read` is valid.
       read: {
           # The IP addresses and ports of all Meta services.
 Multiple addresses are separated by commas (,).
 Example: "ip1:port1,ip2:port2".
-          # To deploy Nebula Graph by using Docker Compose, fill in the port with which Docker Compose maps to the outside.
+          # To deploy NebulaGraph by using Docker Compose, fill in the port with which Docker Compose maps to the outside.
           # Check the status with `docker-compose ps`.
           metaAddress: "192.168.*.10:9559"
-          # The name of the graph space in Nebula Graph.
+          # The name of the graph space in NebulaGraph.
           space: basketballplayer
-          # Edge types in Nebula Graph.
+          # Edge types in NebulaGraph.
 When there are multiple labels, the data of multiple edges will be merged.
           labels: ["serve"]
-          # The property name of each edge type in Nebula Graph.
+          # The property name of each edge type in NebulaGraph.
 This property will be used as the weight column of the algorithm.
 Make sure that it corresponds to the edge type.
           weightCols: ["start_year"]
       }

       # Data sink.
-When the graph computing result sinks into Nebula Graph, the configuration of `nebula.write` is valid.
+When the graph computing result sinks into NebulaGraph, the configuration of `nebula.write` is valid.
       write:{
           # The IP addresses and ports of all Graph services.
 Multiple addresses are separated by commas (,).
 Example: "ip1:port1,ip2:port2".
           # To deploy by using Docker Compose, fill in the port with which Docker Compose maps to the outside.
           # Check the status with `docker-compose ps`.
           graphAddress: "192.168.*.11:9669"
           # The IP addresses and ports of all Meta services.
 Multiple addresses are separated by commas (,).
 Example: "ip1:port1,ip2:port2".
-          # To deploy Nebula Graph by using Docker Compose, fill in the port with which Docker Compose maps to the outside.
+          # To deploy NebulaGraph by using Docker Compose, fill in the port with which Docker Compose maps to the outside.
           # Check the staus with `docker-compose ps`.
           metaAddress: "192.168.*.12:9559"
           user:root
           pswd:nebula
           # Before submitting the graph computing task, create the graph space and tag.
-          # The name of the graph space in Nebula Graph.
+          # The name of the graph space in NebulaGraph.
           space:nb
-          # The name of the tag in Nebula Graph.
+          # The name of the tag in NebulaGraph.
 The graph computing result will be written into this tag.
 The property name of this tag is as follows.
           # PageRank: pagerank
           # Louvain: louvain
           # ConnectedComponent: cc